-Action 2-F) Work across estuary programs to fund and leverage large scale monitoring for the Panhandle Region - Perdido to Suwanee region.
+Action 2-F) Work across estuary programs to fund and leverage large scale monitoring for the Perdido to Suwanee region.

 Action 2-G) The PRAB should evaluate whether to initiate the development of an Apalachicola Bay Estuary Program (ABEP) to coordinate and lead in the implementation and monitoring of the Plan.
-The PRAB should explore whether it's a better model to be a part of the Environmental Protection Agency's (EPA) National Estuary Program or to model an ABEP after the EPA program, and assess alternative funding models such as those used by the other Florida Panhandle estuary programs. with funding provided from other entities as was done with the St. Andrew and St. Joseph Bays Estuary Program
+The PRAB should explore whether it's a better model to be a part of the Environmental Protection Agency's

+(EPA) National Estuary Program or to model an ABEP after the EPA program and assess alternative funding models such as those used by the other Florida Panhandle estuary programs.

-Goal D: An Engaged Stakeholder Community And Informed Public Strategies To Support Education, Outreach, And Community Support For The Plan
+Goal D: An Engaged Stakeholder Community and Informed Public Strategies to Support Education, Outreach, and Community Support for The Plan

 Vision Theme D: Stakeholders of the Apalachicola Bay System are committed to working together to disseminate relevant information and advocate for a sustainably managed oyster habitat and a healthy Bay ecosystem.
-In so doing, the group will facilitate innovative research, development and implementation of best management practices and serve as a hub for information exchange that supports new innovation, education and communication opportunities.
+In so doing, the group will facilitate innovative research, development and implementation of best management practices and serve as a hub for information exchange that supports innovation, education and communication opportunities.